 Note: You must upgrade the Diagnostics Server and/or TransactionVision Processing Server before upgrading the agents that are connected to it because servers are typically incompatible with newer versions of the agents.
-For details, see "Upgrading TransactionVision From 9.0x to 9.20" on page 352.

 Caution: With each new release of Diagnostics you should re-record the Java agent silent install response files prior to performing silent installation on multiple machines.